Learning the lessons from teaching job hunt

 Building up your subbing days is crucial.
 It stands to you when you compete for longer periods of work.
 I also believe you need to have your CV looked at: it may be doing a bad job for you.
 Is it too short or too long?
 Does it under-sell or over-sell you?
 Are relevant pieces of information left out?
 If you email us at firstname.lastname@example.org with ‘CV checklist’ in the cover line, we will send you a useful checklist that will guide you through the process of getting your CV into better shape.

-Deirdre May is a Career Coach with Sli Nua Careers and works out of Limerick.
-You can read more about her, and make a booking HERE for CV Preparation and Interview Training.
+Deirdre May is a Career Coach with Sli Nua Careers in Limerick.

 More articles from her blog can be accessed HERE